 Skip to Main Content

-Moyamoya is a rare disorder that causes major blood vessels leading to a child's brain to narrow.
-If untreated, the vessels become blocked and cause a stroke or recurring mini-strokes called transient ischemic attacks (TIA).
-In adults, it causes bleeding in the brain or hemorrhagic strokes.
+Moyamoya disease is a rare disorder in which the internal carotid arteries – blood vessels that carry oxygen-rich blood to the brain – narrow over time.
+If left untreated, the vessels can become blocked and cause a stroke or recurring "mini-strokes" called transient ischemic attacks (TIAs).
+In adults, moyamoya can cause hemorrhagic strokes (bleeding in the brain).

 • Muscle weakness or paralysis that affects one side of the body, also known as hemiparesis